Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaAdmiring Skeifárfoss waterfall

-The hidden-away Skeifárfoss waterfall is located between Hringver, Ytri-Tunga, and Tunguvellir farms.
+The hidden-away Skeifárfoss waterfall lies between the farms of Hringver, Ytri-Tunga, and Tunguvellir.

 Tungulending is located at 66.1391624,-17.2650899,1455